MurdoMaclachlan/oscr/README.md

 printLogs | Boolean | Determines whether or not OSCR will print log output to the console.
 Set to true by default. recur | Boolean | Determines whether the program will run through only once (if False), or continue re-checking your profile in regular intervals until you exit (if True).
 It is set to True by default.
 The length of time between program iterations is determined by the **wait** variable. regexBlacklist | Array | An alternative blacklist intended for use with regexes.
-Users not familiar with regexes are advised to ignore this list, as regexes are turned off by default and can cause harm to your profile if used without care. torOnly | Boolean | Determines whether the program will delete blacklisted comments on all subreddits (if False), or only on r/transcribersofreddit (if True).
-It is set to True by default. unit | Array | A list containing all the variations on the unit of time used for the **wait** variable; singular word, plural word, and integer equivalent converted into seconds.
+Users not familiar with regexes are advised to ignore this list, as regexes are turned off by default and can cause harm to your profile if used without care. unit | Array | A list containing all the variations on the unit of time used for the **wait** variable; singular word, plural word, and integer equivalent converted into seconds.
 The default unit is minutes. user | String | Your Reddit username. useRegex | Boolean | Determines whether the program should use the blacklist key, only deleting comments that exactly match it, or the regexBlacklist key, which allows for more flexible and powerful control over what the programs delete.
 It is set to False by default, and users not familiar with regexes should leave it this way, as getting your regex wrong can result in OSCR deleting a lot more than you intend.